danielkinahan/gargboyz/README.md

 ### Roadmap

- - Improve performance with image thumbnails and audio/video loading on demand.
+ - ~~Improve performance with image thumbnails and audio/video loading on demand~~
  - Add charts

 ### Tables